pbialekk/id_projekt/README.md

 # id_projekt
-Assignment project for ID course 2022/23
+Assignment project for ID course 2022/23, made in PostgreSQL

 Authors:
 - Piotr Białek
 - Antoni Długosz

+Quick showcase of what our DB can do: https://www.youtube.com/watch?v=jdBnKvHYRS8